Real life problem solving - how to solve any problem yourself

 - go for a second opinion or change the doctor if required.

-Just like sometimes you need to change your hairdresser, legal advisor, financial advisor or your bank, occasionally you may be forced to consider changing your medical specialist also.
-It is not necessary that a single medical specialist will always satisfy you in all problems in his domain.
+Just like sometimes you need to change your hairdresser, your legal advisor, your financial advisor or your bank, it is not necessary that a single medical specialist will always satisfy you in all problems in his domain.
 For every type of specialist service you avail in your daily life, it is a natural requirement for you to constantly evaluate whether you are getting the desired service at the cost you are incurring.
 Medical problems are no exceptions.

 Brief case example 3 – a decision that most likely saved a life